-Our recently issued accounting standards are included in Note 2 - Summary of Significant Accounting Policies of our financial statements included within this Annual Report.
+Our recently issued accounting standards are included in Note 2 - Summary of Significant Accounting Policies of our financial statements included within this Annual Report on Form 10-K.

 Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk.

 Smaller reporting companies such as us are not required to provide the information required by this Item.